ghwood/ietf-i-d-process/index.md

 Others are, of course, welcome to join.

-## How to Participate
+## Note Well

-**Everyone who participates needs to understand the [IETF NOTE WELL](https://www.ietf.org/about/note-well/) conditions**.
+**Everyone who submits and I-D to the IETF repository needs to understand the [IETF NOTE WELL](https://www.ietf.org/about/note-well/) conditions**.
 This includes the Intellectual Property terms, code of conduct, and other important policies.

-If you plan on actively participating, subscribing to the [working group mailing list](https://www.ietf.org/mailman/listinfo/httpapi) is encouraged but not required.

-Anyone can make comments or pull requests to the specification repositories (see above).